Common Hot Waxing Mistakes And How To Avoid Them

-Hard wax should be applied in the direction of the hair growth and then removed in the opposite directions.
-Doing this promotes a smooth and long-lasting hair removal.
+Hard wax should be applied in the direction of hair growth and then removed in opposite directions.
+Doing this promotes smooth and long-lasting hair removal.
 Take a minute before application to check which way your hair grows so that you know how to apply wax and get a silky smooth skin.

 Not Exfoliating Regularly